 From the beginning, our mission has been to create opportunities for those touched by the exceptional care at Kettering Health Dayton and Kettering Health Washington Township.

 Kettering Health Dayton was founded in 1926 and operated independently with its southern campus, Kettering Health Washington Township.
-In 1999, the medical center merged with Kettering Health Main Campus to form Kettering Health.
+In 1999, the medical center merged with Kettering Medical Center (will be Kettering Health Main Campus) to form Kettering Health.
 Since then, we have remained deeply committed to osteopathic medical education and serving our community.

 To find out more about Kettering Health Dayton, Kettering Health Washington Township, and the Grandview Foundation, you can read about our history in Patients & Patience [PDF].